sdenter/docs/resources/guidelines/testing/store/quality-guidelines-apps/index.md

 We perform the *first test*, and if successful, we do the *follow-up test* again with the most current Shopware version.

-The Shopware installation is located in a subfolder.
-It has a language sub-shop/sales channel with a virtual URL as well as an independent sub-shop/sales channel with its own URL, also located in a subfolder.
-E.g. `myshop.com/public/admin`.
-The app must neither produce any error messages in the administration nor in the frontend.

 The app is tested with the latest official Shopware 6 CE Version.

 ::: info